Antharithm/Antharithm/README.md

 🎵 I'm a multi-instrumentalist and love playing live music 🎵

 💬 Currently looking for new and exciting opportunities in Blockchain.
 I'm passionate about the diverse possiblies within the Web3 space.
-Please free to reach out to me about working together, volunteering, or to have an interesting discussion!
+Please free to reach out to me about working together, volunteering, or even just for some interesting discussion!

 ✉️ You can send me an email here: anthibian303@gmail.com and I'll respond as soon as I can